xinye1/brexit/README.md

 Post referendum the Remain camp struggles to understand the result, and the general belief is that a small number of regions, albeit with significant populations, overwhelmingly voted Remain, while the rest of the country voted Leave, resulting in a insignificant margin towards the Leave camp.

 This visualisation attempts to provide a view on the population / region / proportion arguments.

+## Notes
+* The R scripts are written inside an RStudio project, which has the working directory in the root folder, therefore all the file reference has `data/` in the front.